geoportal-arcal/geoportal-arcal.github.com/_posts/tilemill/0001-01-06-legends-and-tooltips.md

 See video tutorial either on your local copy or on YouTube [TileMill-Legends_And_Tooltips](http://www.youtube.com/watch?feature=player_detailpage&v=ikZT52OLL3s)

-The output of legend and tooltips as those shown in the video is still very basic, however this edition tool becomes very powerfull when we incorporate HTML, CSS and Google Image charts.
+The output of legend and tooltips as those shown in the video is still very basic, however this editing tool becomes very powerfull when we incorporate HTML, CSS and Google Image charts.

 ### 2. Legend with HTML and CSS